503N-FakeNewsDetection-Org/fakenewsdetection_app/README.md

 4. **Run the Service Locally**:
    Image/Text: Uncomment the _load_local() functions in both image and text app.py scripts, uncomment the LOCAL_WEIGHTS_DIR variable up top, replace "prod_sd  = download_blob(PROD_BLOB)" with "prod_sd  = _load_local(PROD_BLOB) or download_blob(PROD_BLOB)", add a uvicorn.run command at the bottom to execute the apps on localhost.

-   Main: Set <TEXT/IMAGE>_SERVICE_BASE = http://localhost:<port>, add a uvicorn.run command at the bottom to execute the main gui/proxy on localhost.
+   Main: Set <TEXT/IMAGE>_SERVICE_BASE = http://localhost:port, where the port is the one you defined, add a uvicorn.run command at the bottom to execute the main gui/proxy on localhost.

    Start the application using: